-A: Yes, all that is required is a USB outlet converter, which will allow your product to plug into the Pocket Socket.
-These are cheaply available at most electronics retailers.
+Yes.
+All you need is a USB outlet converter, which will allow your product to plug into the Pocket Socket.
+These are inexpensive and available at most electronics retailers.

 This product has intentionally been constructed from durable materials.
 You should expect it to last for several years under normal use.
 It comes with a 1 year warranty.
 K-Tor® has a recycling program that provides very reasonable repair cost or replacement parts should it ever wear out.